letangphuquy/research-project/solution.md

   Local search VNS
   Randomness in calculation
  Proposal of 4-5 algorithms:
-  Simple GA ("not naive" GA - CHC)
+  "Simple GA" ("not naive" GA - CHC)
-  Regular GA (SGA + 2 Elitist and 3 Longest Distance for each + Simple LS) Improved GA (RGA + Dynamic Probability based on distance measure + Batch LS) Extended GA (IGA without KLD, and with + Fitness Sharing and Better Final Training) (suffix-R) with 2 types of reduction
+  Regular GA (SGA + 2 Elitist and 3 Longest Distance for each + Augment) Improved GA (RGA + Dynamic Probability based on Probalistic Distance + Ocassional Divergence) Improved GA - Fitness (IGA with Fitness Sharing, new Distance Definition) (suffix-R) with 2 types of reduction
   // May be GA reduction test/ better, deterministics Neighborhood Structure for Local Search Experimental Study